LSD

 Lennon Remembers, Jann S Wenner

-Riley's LSD supply had been manufactured at a farmhouse in Wales.
-His intention was to be the first person to 'turn on' The Beatles, in the comfort of his flat, but his plans backfired when his guests insisted on leaving for the Pickwick Club at 15-18 Great Newport Street, WC2.
+Riley’s LSD supply had been manufactured at a farmhouse in Wales.
+His intention to keep his guests at the apartment backfired when they insisted on leaving for the Pickwick Club at 15-18 Great Newport Street, WC2.

 I just thought, 'Well, what's that?
 So what?
 Let's go!'